kurokida/jsQuestPlus/docs/integration.md

 ## jsPsych

-The JavaScript file (jsQuestPlus.js) must be included using the `<script>` tag like other jsPsych plugins.
+The JavaScript file (dist/jsQuestPlus.js) must be included using a `<script>` tag like other jsPsych plugins.
 Initialization is required at the begging of a series of trials.
 We recommend defining variables as global to access from other functions.

 In most jsPsych programs, the content of a stimulus is specified in the stimulus property of the plugin and can be changed dynamically using functions as follows: